Skip to Content

 Feeding your bestie a raw food diet takes time and preparation.
 As germs like listeria and salmonella bacteria are a risk, you must take food safety precautions to prevent your dog or your family from becoming sick.

 When handling raw pet food, you must properly wash your hands and any surrounding surfaces.
-It takes a long time, to put it mildly, to prepare, sanitize, and research proper raw food feeding.

 Home-prepared raw food might not be for you if you don’t have the time to become a part-time dog nutritionist and maintain your dog’s area like a commercial kitchen!